solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Development teams will understand the best architecture and security practices -- avoiding the problems and costs of poor design.
 They will gain the knowledge to automate builds, package, test, and deliver applications to desired environments.
-By leveraging continous deployment and integration, costs related to manual deployment tasks can be reduced or completely removed.
+By leveraging continuous deployment and integration, costs related to manual deployment tasks can be reduced or completely removed.

 Building and deploying an application are not the final steps in the application lifecycle.
 This guide will cover how easy it is to monitor